JasonChang0320/TT-SAM/docker/README.md

 ## Notes
 - The `ENV DEBIAN_FRONTEND noninteractive` line is included to prevent any interactive prompts during the package installation process.
-- The `apt-mark hold libcudnn* cuda*` line prevents these packages from being automatically updated during the `apt-get upgrade` step.
-This is recommended to prevent potential conflicts with the CUDA installation.
-- The `--no-binary shapely` option is used to ensure that the `shapely` package is built from source, as pre-built packages may not be compatible with the CUDA environment.